astutespruce/sa-blueprint-sv/analysis/prep/README.md

 ## Data

+GeoTIFFs of the blueprint and all indicators were provided by SA staff on 7/27/2020.
+GeoTIFFs of the marine and inland hubs & corridors were provided by SA staff on 3/13/2020.

+Other data were downloaded as described below.

 ### SA Blueprint analysis extent

-TODO: updated data
-GeoTIFFs of the blueprint and all indicators were provided by SA staff for prior versions of the Blueprint Simple Viewer.

-GeoTIFFs of the marine and inland hubs & corridors were provided by SA staff on 3/13/2020.
+### Blueprint & indicators

+Most indicators and the Blueprint are mapped at a resolution of 30m.

+The 3 marine and 1 estuarine indicators were originally mapped at 200m.
+These were resampled to 30m for consistency with the other indicators.

 ### Summary units